SpaceFoon/Ez-Game-Audio-Conversion/README.md

 ### Additional Notes

 - M4A files are compressed using the 'AAC' lossy codec.
 For lossless quality, use WAV or FLAC formats.
-- WAV and AIFF uses the pcm_s16le codec, while OGG uses the newer Opus codec by default.
+- WAV and AIFF uses the pcm_s16le codec, while OGG uses the older and more compatible Vorbis codec by default.
 - Lossy formats utilize Variable Bit Rate (VBR) for increased compression.
+- Loop tags are only supported for OGG and FLAC formats.
+This software cannot write loop tags to M4A files but can read them when converting.
+Sorry but it's a pain to fix.

 ## Audio File Type Compatibility

 ### RPG Maker